benmoss/CreateProcessAsUser/README.md

 In order to run the `CreateProcessAsUser` syscall, you must grant the current user the privilege to "Replace a process level token".
 The `SYSTEM` user has this by default.

 In order to run this project, create a user named `foobar` with the password `foobar` and add it to the `IIS_IUSRS` group.
 This will allow it to logon locally.

+When run with an Administrator user with the "Replace a process level token" privilege, we see the subprocess crash with `ERROR_ACCESS_DENIED 5 (0x5)` when executing the `CreateJobObject` syscall.
+If we remove the syscall this program works fine.